fedecan-ca/fedecan.ca/docs/guide/lemmy/automation.md

 There are some libraries that can be used to interact with the Lemmy API.
 There is only one library that is officially supported by Lemmy:

 - [lemmy-js-client](https://join-lemmy.org/api/)

-(Note: This is doubles as the official Lemmy API documentation and the library documentation)
+(Note: This doubles as the official Lemmy API documentation and the official JS library documentation)

 There are some unofficial libraries: